• Skip to primary navigation

 • Sign In

 Coconut butter and coconut oil are two different ingredients.
-Coconut oil is the oil that’s been extracted from the coconut solids, and coconut butter is the coconut solids that has been ground into a paste.
+Coconut oil is the oil that's been extracted from the coconut solids, and coconut butter is the coconut solids that has been ground into a paste.
 In general, coconut butter is a bit firmer as a solid at room temperature, while coconut oil is a softer solid at room temperature.
-I use this brand of coconut butter.
+I've used this brand of coconut butter, and another brand folks like is this one.
 Just make sure that the coconut butter you buy has only one ingredient, coconut.

 I also separated out some of the frosting to create red and green (blue + yellow) icing.
 I use this set of plant-based food colors made from concentrated vegetable colorants.
 You can also just use the actual food juices to color the icing.
 For red, use beet juice or beet powder.
 For green, use Matcha tea powder, and for yellow, use turmeric.